ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 First, we start by asking 'who is (this person)' or from who's perspective.
 Note you can visualise the actor or people involved here, a handy trick.
 An actor is a person.

-And the key is to be able to put yourself in that actors shoes.

 So a who can be an aggregation/grouping of people at different levels, say an organisation, company, a department, a branch, etc. And you can drill down.
 And these 'views' or 'groupings' overlap, one person can be a part of many different views.

+And the key is to be able to put yourself in that actors shoes.
+Then you say 'who does what'.

 We can connect actor's decisions together via edges.
 One actor can have multiple nodes, since an actor can have multiplier behaviours across different contexts!
 And you can connect one actors behavior (node) to another actors behavior (another node)!